Nemris/critchecker/README.md

 ### Code style

-Use 4-spaces wide indentation, and type annotate every parameter and return type in function definitions.
+This project follows the Black code style, so it's sufficient to run the formatter on your code prior to contributing it.

-Always write a docstring for the functions you create.
-When in doubt, check the existing code.
+Type-annotate both the parameters and return values of your functions and methods, and always add docstrings to public code.

 For the love of all that is dear, **avoid inheritance outside of exception hierarchies**.
 Likewise, **do not use global variables**, although global "constants" are fine.

-Use the imperative tense in your commit titles, and make sure their length is 50 characters max.
+Preferably, use the imperative tense in your commit titles, and make sure their length is 50 characters max.

 ### Linting